For help connecting to NUwave:

 Why should I use NUwave instead of NUwave-guest?

-NUwave, the network for university affiliates, is safer and more secure than NUwave-guest.
+Northeastern students, faculty, staff and sponsored accounts must use the secure wireless network NUwave, as it protects your network activity.
+NUwave-guest access is intended for limited guest wireless access only.
 Traffic over NUwave-guest is NOT encrypted, meaning information like passwords, credit card numbers, and sensitive personal information could be captured by others in the area.
-Further, many internet applications that work on NUwave won’t work with NUwave-guest.
-Students should be using NUwave.